jiritobolka/gooddata.github.com/api/index.md

 Client can negotiate numerous media types with server, including [YAML](http://yaml.org/) (<tt>application/yaml</tt>), [JSON](http://www.json.org/) (<tt>application/json</tt>), and [HTML](http://www.w3.org/TR/html/) (<tt>text/html</tt>).
-HTML is useful to [browse the API](https://secure.gooddata.com/gdc) in web browser and JSON is preferred for programmatical use.
+HTML is useful to [browse the API](https://secure.gooddata.com/gdc) in web browser and JSON is recommended and preferred for programmatical use.

 We will keep documenting the APIs here.
-Currently the fastest way how to learn about the GoodData APIs is to inspect the [Java code of the GoodData CL application](http://github.com/gooddata/GoodData-CL).
-We also recommend you to read the brief overview of the [GoodData CL architecture](/gooddata-cl/architecture.html)
+If you want to use the REST API in your custom Apps, the best way how to start is to inspect our API resources.
+Anyway, you can also use GoodData CL Tool which is Java wrapper that helps you with using GoodData API.

 A typical integration scenario looks like this: